Preparation#

 Often, you want to do something in just one iteration, even if a loop keeps going.
 This can be done by using a boolean variable to keep track of whether this has already been done.
 In the example above, once waiting becomes false, the message will not be printed again, despite the balance being negative.

-Prep 4.11: Nested loops#
+Prep 4.11: Nested Loops#

 Try to predict what the following code does, then run it to see if you were right.